Last Updated: May 2026 | Author: Robert

 Q1: Will the government give me an Apple MacBook or a high-end gaming laptop?

-A: No. Federal funds are strictly audited.
-The subsidies are designed to provide basic, functional technology for education, job hunting, and communication.
+A: No. Subsidies are designed to provide basic, functional technology for education, job hunting, and communication.
 You will typically receive an entry-level Chromebook, an Android tablet, or a refurbished standard Windows laptop (like a Lenovo ThinkPad or Dell Latitude).

 Q3: I have three children in school.
 Can I get three laptops?

-A: No. The most strict rule in the federal system is the One-Per-Household Rule.
-Even if you have five people living in your home who all receive Medicaid, the household is only eligible for one device subsidy and one internet discount.
-If you need multiple devices for multiple children, you must look into programs offered directly by their public school district, not the federal Lifeline system.
+A: No. The federal system strictly enforces a One-Per-Household Rule.
+Even if you have five people living in your home who all receive Medicaid, the household is only eligible for one Lifeline internet discount.
+If you need multiple devices for multiple children, you must look into programs offered directly by their public school district.

-The Lifeline and device subsidy programs strictly enforce a One-Per-Household rule.
+The Lifeline program strictly enforces a One-Per-Household rule.
 If you need multiple devices for several children, you must look into programs offered directly by their school district.

 Q4: Do I have to return the laptop if I get a job and my income goes up?

-A: No. Once you pay your required co-pay and receive the laptop, the physical device is yours to keep forever.
-However, if your income increases and you no longer qualify for SNAP/Medicaid, you will lose the monthly discount on your internet service.
-You must notify your provider if you no longer qualify for the monthly benefit, but they will not send someone to repossess the laptop.
+A: No. Once you purchase the discounted laptop from the non-profit, the physical device is yours to keep forever.
+However, if your income increases, you will lose the monthly Lifeline discount on your internet service.

 Q5: What happens if the laptop breaks?
 Is there a warranty?

 A: It depends on the provider.
 The federal government does not provide tech support.
-If you get a laptop from PCs for People, they generally offer a limited hardware warranty (often 90 days to 1 year) that covers hard drive failures or motherboard issues (but not physical damage like dropping it or spilling water).
-Always ask your provider about their specific return and repair policy before paying the co-pay.
+If you get a laptop from PCs for People, they generally offer a limited hardware warranty (often 90 days to 1 year) that covers hard drive failures or motherboard issues (but not physical damage).
+Always ask your provider about their specific return policy.

 Q6: Can undocumented immigrants apply for a free government laptop?

-A: It is complicated, but generally no for federal subsidies.
+A: Generally, no for federal subsidies.
 To use the National Verifier, you typically need a Social Security Number or a Tribal ID.
-However, undocumented families can often receive devices through their children’s public school districts (which do not ask for immigration status) or through local, privately funded non-profits that do not require an SSN.
+However, undocumented families can often receive devices through their children’s public school districts or through local, privately funded non-profits that do not require an SSN.

 Important Disclaimer: StartGrants.com is an independent information portal.
 We are not a government agency and do not provide direct grants or products.
 Always verify the current status of programs with the providing organization.